ilovepi/llvm-push-pr/USAGE.md

 If any rebase or merge fails, the script will abort and clean up after itself, leaving your repository in its original state.

+## Cleanup Steps

+Regardless of success or failure, the script performs the following cleanup steps to ensure your local repository is left in a consistent state:

+1.  **Checkout Original Branch:** The script will check out the branch you were on when you started the script.
+2.  **Delete Temporary Remote Branches:** Any temporary branches created on your fork (e.g., `users/johndoe/my-feature-1`) will be deleted from the remote.
+This prevents clutter in your fork.

 ## Examples

 ### Dry Run (Safe Mode)